Pavan-7575/Language-Translator/README.md

 - You can edit any of the three files directly.
 They are plain HTML/CSS/JS and don't require a server.
 - The project is portable; just keep all files together in a directory.

-## License

-Feel free to modify or redistribute as needed.